 Video of the Day

-According to the University of Maryland Medical Center, early research indicates that turmeric can help lower blood cholesterol levels and keep low-density lipoprotein levels from building up in your arteries, a condition known as atherosclerosis.
+Early research indicates that turmeric can help lower blood cholesterol levels and keep low-density lipoprotein levels from building up in your arteries, a condition known as atherosclerosis.
 Keeping your LDL levels low can reduce your risk of stroke or heart attack.
 Turmeric also keeps platelets from clumping together, which means it might stop blood clots from forming on your artery walls.

 Other Possible Benefits